perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 }
 ```

-Propel will then find the `FormidableBehavior` class whenever you use the `formidable` behavior in your schema:
+❊ Perpl ❊ will then find the `FormidableBehavior` class whenever you use the `formidable` behavior in your schema:

 ```xml
 <table name="author">